-Admitted students who still plan to attend Pitt-Greensburg but wish to postpone their initial registration for up to one year may request deferred admission.
-Requests for deferred admission should be in writing and directed to the Office of Admissions.
+Admitted students who plan to attend Pitt-Greensburg but wish to postpone their initial registration for up to one year may request deferred admission.
+Requests for deferred admission should be in writing and directed to the Office of Admissions at upgadmit@pitt.edu.
 Students who receive deferred admission but who do not register within a year of their initial acceptance at Pitt-Greensburg must reapply for admission.
-Students deferring admission may not attend another university before beginning study at Pitt Greensburg.
+Students attending another educational institution during the deferral period must re-apply to the University.